Languages in Star Wars: Dathomiri

-Archaic speech samples are found in The Clone Wars Season 3.
+Archaic speech samples are found in The Clone Wars season 3.
 Mother Talzin, a Witch of Dathomir associated with the Nightsisters, is found speaking Dathomiri while possessing Darth Maul on Dathomir.

-In April 1994, the then unidentified language first appeared in Dave Wolverton's The Courtship of Princess Leia, the young Teneniel Djo unleashes a Spell of Storm on Luke Skywalker and Prince Isolder of Hapes.
+In April 1994, the then unidentified language first appeared in Dave Wolverton's The Courtship of Princess Leia, when the young Teneniel Djo unleashes a Spell of Storm on Luke Skywalker and Prince Isolder of Hapes.
 Through retroactive continuity, Ewoks: The Battle for Endor (a 1985 made-for-TV film) was the language's first real appearance.
 In this story, Charal – a witch later retconned as a Nightsister – was seen incanting spells over a crystal oscillator.

-Droidspeak
+Binary

-Droidspeak is a language consisting of beeps and other synthesized sounds used by some droid characters, such as R2-D2, BB-9E and BB-8.
+Binary is a language consisting of beeps and other synthesized sounds used by some droid characters, such as R2-D2, BB-9E and BB-8.
 Burtt created R2-D2's dialogue in the original Star Wars with an ARP 2600 analog synthesizer and by processing his own vocalizations via other effects.
 In The Force Awakens, BB-8's dialogue was created by manipulating the voices of Bill Hader and Ben Schwartz with a talkbox running through a sound effects application on an iPad.
-Although droidspeak is generally unintelligible to the viewing audience, it appears to be understood by characters such as Luke Skywalker.
+Although binary is unintelligible to the viewing audience, many characters in the Star Wars films are able to understand it, most notably Luke Skywalker.